AdeyAmare/solar-challenge-week0/README.md

 A GitHub Actions workflow is set up in .github/workflows/ci.yml to automatically run ```pip install -r requirements.txt``` and verify the Python version on every push and pull request.

+# Task 2: Solar Data Analysis

+This task covers preparing, cleaning, and analyzing solar datasets for multiple countries using reusable scripts.

+## Key Steps

+## Data Preparation:
+Load raw data, inspect missing values, detect outliers, clean/impute anomalies, and save cleaned datasets.

+## Data Analysis:
+Time series plots for GHI, DNI, DHI, and temperature.
+Cleaning impact plots for sensor readings.
+Correlation heatmaps and scatter plots for variable relationships.
+Wind and distribution analysis with histograms and wind rose plots.
+Bubble charts showing GHI vs. temperature with relative humidity as bubble size.

+Note: All steps use modular scripts in the scripts folder, making the workflow reusable for different datasets.

+## Running Task 2

+Ensure dependencies are installed as per Task 1.
+Run the notebooks for each country to execute the full preparation and analysis workflow using the scripts.
+Users should have a data/ folder in the project root containing the raw CSVs, or check the notebook code for the expected folder structure.